 Unlock the power of leadership recognition

-As leaders become recognition champions, they'll notice a major shift in employee engagement and productivity.
+As leaders become recognition champions, they will notice a major shift in employee engagement and productivity.
 It’s important for me as a leader to practice recognition every day in the workplace, and I've witnessed firsthand how much it can positively impact company culture.
 Don't turn down the opportunity to become a recognition champion; you will find yourself a stronger leader as a result.

 To learn more, access our employee recognition e-book and discover how to make recognition an everyday event.